Rindbee/godot-docs-l10n/classes/es/class_node.rst

 - |void| **set_auto_translate_mode**\ (\ value\: :ref:`AutoTranslateMode<enum_Node_AutoTranslateMode>`\ )
 - :ref:`AutoTranslateMode<enum_Node_AutoTranslateMode>` **get_auto_translate_mode**\ (\ )

 Defines if any text should automatically change to its translated version depending on the current locale (for nodes such as :ref:`Label<class_Label>`, :ref:`RichTextLabel<class_RichTextLabel>`, :ref:`Window<class_Window>`, etc.).
-Also decides if the node's strings should be parsed for POT generation.
+Also decides if the node's strings should be parsed for translation template generation.

 \ **Note:** For the root node, auto translate mode can also be set via :ref:`ProjectSettings.internationalization/rendering/root_node_auto_translate<class_ProjectSettings_property_internationalization/rendering/root_node_auto_translate>`.